iomesh/docs/docs/basic-concepts/basic-concepts.md

 **Node**

-Kubernetes 通过将容器放入在节点上运行的 Pod 中来运行工作负载。节点可以是一个虚拟机或者物理机。一个 Kubernetes 集群中包含两种不同角色的节点：Control Plane 节点和 Worker 节点。
+Kubernetes runs workloads by placing containers into Pods running on nodes.
+A node can be a virtual machine or a physical machine.
+A Kubernetes cluster contains nodes with two different roles: a Control Plane node and a Worker node.

 **Control Plane Node**